 Let’s get started.

-Research shows that brand switching is a normal part of doing business:
+Even so, brand switching is, to some extent, inevitable and is a normal part of doing business:

 - Auto repair